ThinkDataEd/curriculum/docs/unit2/lesson1.md

 10. Distribute poster paper and markers to each team.

 11. Inform the students that they will be creating visuals for this data by comparing subsets.
-The Orange and Gold groups should create visualizations that subset the color variable by gender, and the Blue and Green groups should create visualizations that subset gender by color.
+The Orange and Gold groups should create visualizations that subset the color variable by introverts and extroverts, and the Blue and Green groups should create visualizations that subset introverts and extroverts by color.

 12. If students are confused or stuck, have them recall the topic of two-way tables and relative frequencies from [Unit 1](../unit1/overview.md) ([Lessons 16](../unit1/lesson16.md) & [17](../unit1/lesson17.md)).
-The Orange and Gold groups will be looking at the columns and comparing genders, while the Blue and Green groups will be looking at the rows and comparing colors.
+The Orange and Gold groups will be looking at the columns and comparing introverts/extroverts, while the Blue and Green groups will be looking at the rows and comparing colors.

 13. Once all groups have completed their visuals, the Orange and Gold teams should choose one of